Here's a simple technique for making a cough syrup with lung-friendly herbs and honey. What herbs do you like to use for lung health?

 Homemade Herbal Cough Syrup – the Infusion Method

-Label, date, and store in the fridge.
-To serve, pour out a cupful at a time, and reheat it for maximum benefit.
+Label, date, and store your cough syrup in the fridge.
+To serve, pour out a small bit at a time, and reheat it for maximum benefit.
 If I’m at home, with no plans to drive or do anything other than rehabilitate, I will drink up to six of those small cups each day.

-So, these are plants that I have used in the past, based on what I had on hand.
+These are plants that I have used in the past, based on what I had on hand.
 The recipe changes every time, depending on the needs of the people who need the syrup.
 I know there are options I’ve missed, and I’d love to hear your suggestions in the comments.
 What do you use for coughs?
 Why?

 Roots & Berries

+Osha Root: I used one-inch length of a thin, dried root, pounded in the mortar and pestle.
 Osha is also known as Bear root, a wonderful and potent healer.
 It encourages the expulsion of mucus from the lungs, making coughs more productive.
-It also encourages increased blood-flow to the lungs, and has antiviral and antibacterial properties.
+It also encourages increased blood-flow to the lungs and has antiviral and antibacterial properties.
 Unfortunately over-harvested, Osha is in limited supply.
 Please use judiciously!
 Mountain Rose Herbs is a great source due to their sustainable harvesting requirements.

+Fenugreek: I used a small handful, close to 1 tablespoon of whole seeds.
 This seed helps to create new mucus and flush out old.
 It works as an expectorant and antispasmodic to loosen phlegm and soothe chronic coughs.
 It is also known for its effects on increasing lactation, and it smells of maple syrup.

+Elderberries: I used a medium handful, about 2 tablespoons, of dried berries.
 Dried elderberries are a staple in my herbal cabinet.
 They are a native plant to this area and are a fantastic ally for lung problems.
 They have anti-inflammatory and antiviral properties, as well as being quite tasty.
 I make an elderberry tincture and cordial each year.

 Cinnamon: A stick of cinnamon helps with flavor, of course.
 But cinnamon is also an appetite stimulant and helps with bloating and gas pain.
 The reason I include it in this tea is for its antibacterial and warming properties.

+Ginger: varies, sometimes I use a little, other a lot.
+Here’s my profile of ginger – I love it!
 Ginger warms the blood, sets the stomach to ease, opens the sinuses, and tastes amazing when paired with honey.
 It also helps with the appetite and masks the intensity of some of the more bitter herbs.

 Herbs & Flowers

+Elderflowers: one large handful of dried flowers.
 Like the berries, the elderflowers are good medicine.
 Both relieve swelling in the mucous membranes.
 Elderflower is a diuretic, and it increases sweating – useful when trying to break a fever.

+Mullein: one medium handful of dried leaves and flowers.
 Lovely, fuzzy mullein.
 It is wonderful for lung complaints, and also has very slight sedative properties.
 It is mucilaginous, and yet also an astringent, which helps with the moist lung tissues.

+Catnip: one large handful of dried catnip flowers and leaves.
 Catnip leaves and flowers are quite good at helping with coughs and colds, as it increases sweating without raising the body temperature any higher.
 I love catnip enough that I’ve written up a profile: Let’s Talk About: Catnip

+Horehound: about a tablespoon of the dried herb.
 Horehound is best known as a rather bitter candy, but it is actually more effective the more bitter it tastes.
-It is an expectorant, great helper for coughs that are rattly and unproductive, pulling old phlegm together and moving it up and out.
+It is an expectorant, great helper for coughs that are rattly and unproductive, as it aids with pulling old phlegm together and moving it up and out.

-Whether it is peppermint, spearmint, or the unknown wild mint that grows in my yard, the fresh and clean scent and flavor of mint is heartening to the spirit as well as soothing to the sinus.
+Mint: one medium handful of dried herb.
+Whether it is peppermint, spearmint, or the unknown wild mint variety that grows in my yard, the fresh and clean scent and flavor of mint are heartening to the spirit as well as soothing to the sinus.
 Stick your nose over a cup of mint tea and breathe deeply – feel the sinuses respond.
 (More about mint!)